Th0rgrlm/Xylophone/README.md

 The new file in .mxy format is sent via UART to the Arduino board and saved in EEPROM (function `song_fetch()` on AVR).
 Then, the activation of playing mode is done by `song_play()`.

-Example HEX code in the simplified MXY format:
+Example parsed HEX code in the simplified MXY format:

 ```
 00 01 36 ; Delay:   0x0136